CourseReps/ECEN452-SP18/Students/FAEspinal/Lab10/Final/README.md

 The probe accuracy decreased as the frequency got bigger.

 ## Conclusion
 The lab was very informative.
 We can easily determine if a material is water, acetone or oil based using its dielectric constant.
 The reason we use DI water as a calibration standard is because it’s neutral, and gives the maximum difference between a short and open circuit.
 One way we can improve the calibration process is to get a better stand that will wobble less.
-The dielectric probe be used for both wideband and narrowband measurements but it works better if we use it for narrowband, I based my conclusion from the water data given above.
+The dielectric probe can be used for both wideband and narrowband measurements but it works better if we use it for narrowband, I based my conclusion from the water data given above.

 ## Hindsight
 NA